qzydustin/qzydustin.github.io/_posts/2022-07-12-algorithm-of-array.md

 Time complexity: O(logn)
 Space complexity: O(1)

-## Question: Remove Element
+## Question: Remove the Element

 > Given an integer array `nums` and an integer `val`, remove all occurrences of `val` in `nums` [**in-place**](https://en.wikipedia.org/wiki/In-place_algorithm).
 The relative order of the elements may be changed.
-> Since it is impossible to change the length of the array in some languages, you must instead have the result be placed in the **first part**of the array `nums`.
+> Since it is impossible to change the length of the array in some languages, you must instead have the result placed in the **first part** of the array `nums`.
 More formally, if there are `k` elements after removing the duplicates, then the first `k` elements of `nums` should hold the final result.
-It does not matter what you leave beyond the first `k`elements.
+It does not matter what you leave beyond the first `k` elements.
 > Return `k` _after placing the final result in the first_ `k` _slots of_ `nums`.
 > Do **not** allocate extra space for another array.
 You must do this by **modifying the input array [in-place](https://en.wikipedia.org/wiki/In-place_algorithm)** with O(1) extra memory.
 > **Constraints:**